fellowabhi/Killer-bug/README.md

 That's it!
 Your AI debugger is ready.

-> **💡 Tip**: The extension won't auto-start when you open a project.
-This keeps things non-intrusive if you're not using debugging.
-Just click the status bar button when you need it!
+> **💡 Tip**: The extension auto-starts when you open a configured project (can be disabled in settings).
+For unconfigured projects, just click the status bar button to get started!

 ---